-Whenever I go to buy something new I always ask myself – will I get a lot of use out of this?
+Whenever you go to buy something new always ask yourself – "Will I get a lot of use out of this?
 Is there a local, more sustainable alternative?
-Can I buy it secondhand instead?
+Can I buy it secondhand instead?".

 Every item that comes into our home should be carefully chosen and the long-term effects of it on the planet considered.